Fiona Santos: Artistic Director

 For the past 17 years, Jason has been on the directing team for the US OPEN Tennis ceremonies, getting to work with incredible musical legends ranging from Phil Collins, Art Garfunkel, James Taylor, Harry Connick Jr., Tony Bennett, Carole King, and Liza Minnelli to film/tv stars Liev Shrieber and Phylicia Rashad to theatre icons Leslie Odom Jr, Norm Lewis, Idina Menzel, Ben Vereen, and Twyla Tharp, to fabulous divas Aretha Franklin, Diana Ross, Queen Latifah, and Cyndi Lauper.
-This event is broadcast live on CBS to millions of homes around the world, and includes Jason's favorite part - directing 40 Marines unfurling the largest American flag in the northeast.
+This event has been broadcast live on CBS and ESPN to millions of homes around the world, and includes Jason's favorite part - directing 40 Marines unfurling the largest American flag in the northeast.

 Other live events include: productions for Walt Disney Entertainment, ABC's "The View," associate director for the IBM e-server Spectacular event at Radio City Music Hall (featuring the band Smash Mouth), and production stage manager for The Water Coolers - both off-Broadway and as a show for corporations such as Microsoft, Toyota, JP Morgan, Lego, Caesars Entertainment Las Vegas, and the launch of Microsoft's Xbox 360.

 NYC and regional theatre directing credits include: Spring Awakening and Peter and the Starcatcher for Sharon Playhouse (Artistic Director - John Simpkins), the world premiere of Lady Chardonney at Theatre Row on 42nd Street, and the NYC premiere of Are We There Yet? at Queens Theatre.

 In addition to directing plays, musicals, and live events, Jason has been the director of several improvisation troupes across the northeast.
 He received his improvisation training at SAK Comedy Lab (training ground for Wayne Brady).